 - Credit by examination on a transcript from another institution of higher education is considered transfer work and will transfer to UT Arlington, subject to the same conditions as corresponding resident course work from that institution.
-The Office of Records and Registration is responsible for evaluating all transfer work.
+The Office of Admissions, Records and Registration is responsible for evaluating all transfer work.

 Further information regarding test dates, registration procedures and deadlines, fees, current eligibility criteria and petitioning to record credit may be obtained from the Testing Services Office.

 Certain departments offer (or require of) the student an exemption from taking courses based on departmental placement examinations.
 Such exemption does not grant credit for the course but permits the student to enroll in the next course in the subject area.